lukestein/tfhtech/README.md

-**This page remains (for now) just an outline, but feel free to check out [a more fleshed list of some gear recommendations](https://kit.co/lukestein/teach-from-home-technology).**
+**This page remains (for now) just an outline, but feel free to check out [a more fleshed-out list of some gear recommendations](https://kit.co/lukestein/teach-from-home-technology).**

 This is a page to collect some of my thoughts and recommendations about techology you can use to teach from home.
 By “teach,” I mean both teaching students enrolled in a class, and presenting to participants in a research seminar.
 Those are my focus only because in my job I teach college students and present research, but hopefully some of this is useful for other purposes too—like online meetings and socializing.